Graduate School of Biomedical Sciences Policies and Procedures

 Instructions for Preparation and Submission of Electronic Theses, Dissertations, Research Abstracts and Manuscripts

-The candidate should obtain these instructions and graduation timelines the GSBS website from before writing the thesis or dissertation.
+The candidate should obtain these instructions and graduation timelines from the GSBS website from before writing the thesis or dissertation.

 https://www.uthscsa.edu/academics/biomedical-sciences/dissertationthesis-guidelines